uncle-lv/JRasa/README.md

 #### Events

 All events are subclasses of abstract class [Event](https://github.com/uncle-lv/JRasa/blob/main/src/main/java/io/github/jrasa/event/Event.java).
 Their properties are the same as in the documentation.
-Some of them which have too many  properties should been build with Builder.
+Some of them with many  properties should been build with Builder.

 ##### SlotSet